What are Standardized Patients?

 SPs at UMKC School of Medicine

 As students transition through UMKC School of Medicine, the curriculum gradually introduces clinical elements of medicine through successive scenarios while reinforcing communication-based lessons in SP encounters.
-Standardized patient assessments aren’t limited to large-scale events.
-Many SPs work in smaller-scale encounters, such as interactive, classroom learning environments for all levels of medical students and residents.
+Many SPs also work in smaller-scale encounters, such as classroom learning environments for all levels of medical students and residents.

 UMKC campus and Hospital Hill partnerships

-In addition to working with medical students, UMKC’s standardized patients also assist with assessments in other UMKC programs, including for UMKC’s Doctor of Nursing Practice Program, UMKC’s EMS Education Department, UMKC’s Master of Science in Anesthesia Program, UMKC’s Physician Assistant Program and for UMKC’s School of Dentistry.
+UMKC’s standardized patients also assist with assessments in other UMKC programs, including for UMKC’s Doctor of Nursing Practice (Nurse Practitioner) Program, UMKC’s EMS Education Department, UMKC’s Master of Science in Anesthesia Program, UMKC’s Physician Assistant Program and for UMKC’s School of Dentistry.

 At Children’s Mercy Hospital, UMKC’s standardized patients role-play in simulations designed to prepare CMH residents, nurses and staff for uncomfortable interactions (such as breaking bad news to the parent of an ill or injured child).